truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

     distracting in this moment.
 First I want to see the data somehow and afterwards worry abour routing and organizing them.* ##

+addEntity
+*********

+``addEntity`` is simply a string to display on the button for adding a new item.
+Not all views will need an addEntity entry.
+If addEntity is not provided in ``viewData``, the button will simply not appear and functionality to add an item will not be available from the GUI.

 Dynamic Routing
 ~~~~~~~~~~~~~~~